ecmwf/ecflow/docs/glossary.rst

       Suite and families may also have a manual page.
 These will also be available in the GUI.
 Ecflow will look for a file ``<node_name>.man`` (where node_name is the name of suite or family) using a backwards search algorithm first in ECF_FILES directory, then ECF_HOME directory.
 Note that errors in variable pre-processing are ignored inside of a manual section.
 It should also be noted that for family and suite manuals, the %manual and %end directives are not strictly necessary, as the whole file is treated as a manual.

-      If we have family ``/suite/big/f1``, ecflow will search for "f1.man" in:
+      If we have family ``/suite/big/f1``, ecFlow will search for "f1.man" in:

       .. code-block:: shell